PHP-DI/Invoker/README.md

 $invoker->getParameterResolver()->prependResolver($containerResolver);
 ```

-You can also register both resolvers at the same time if you wish by prepending both (in the order you wish).
+You can also register both resolvers at the same time if you wish by prepending both.
 Implementing support for more tricky things is easy and up to you!

 ### Resolving callables from a container